 These developments in inclusive research, however, have not embraced the call that ‘All Means All’ (Australian Alliance for Inclusive Education; UNESCO 2020) usually applied to inclusive education.
 People with profound intellectual and multiple disabilities are yet to belong in any meaningful way to the inclusive research movement(s) (Jones et al. 2020; Mietola, et al. 2017; Ward, et al. 2016) and are often excluded from research altogether (Kellett and Nind 2001).
 This means not just exclusion for individuals with profound intellectual disabilities, but the loss of the insights that could be gained from their involvement.
 When referring to people with profound intellectual and multiple disabilities, we mean people with high and pervasive support needs, multiple disabilities (and often life-limiting conditions) including intellectual impairment such that communications will be idiosyncratic not symbolic.
 However we stress (i) that people with profound intellectual and multiple disabilities have assets too and (ii) that they are also disabled by poor resources and care (see discussion in Nind and Strnadová, 2020 and Vehmas and Mietola 2021).

 In this paper we reflect on the important steps taken by researchers who have begun to include people with profound intellectual and multiple disabilities in research in ways that make them more than just the object of the researcher gaze (Nind, 2014).
+It is a reflective piece, reviewing the state of the art.
 We raise fundamental questions about the impact of the exclusion and inclusion of people with profound intellectual disabilities in research, arguing for a paradigm shift.
+We illustrate some of our points using ‘small stories’ (Bamberg and Georgakopoulou 2008), that is, brief stories that ground the self and identity in interactive engagement with people.
+‘Small stories’ put forth arguments, confirm and challenge views.
+Ours combine pictures and words to animate the perspective of someone with profound intellectual disabilities, often enabling the reader to read body posture and facial expression.
+The small stories add something about what is going on as we take on the role of animator (while limiting how much we interpret).
+They deliberately communicate in very few words, reflecting that including people with profound intellectual disabilities challenges us in terms of modes of communication.

 The paper is not what Davy (2019: 111, after Kittay 1999) would call a ‘view from nowhere’, but is situated in our joint positionalities.
 We are researchers spanning novice to experienced; we have been practitioners (teachers, speech and language therapist, assistant clinical psychologist) and our understandings of people with profound intellectual disabilities come from decades of involvement as professional, advocate, voluntary sector worker, ally, friend and, most deeply, mother.

 2. Why people with profound intellectual disabilities are left behind